jbuck/gitter/README.md

 2) adding the user's repo information to `following.json` in the master branch

 Here the user at `git://github.com/someone/gitter.git` was added using their default github username.
 However, the only thing that matters globally is the URL--we can use whatever name we want.
 Unlike Twitter, G+, Facebook, etc., where two people can't share the same name, in gitter you can refer to people using any common name you want.
 If I know `git://github.com/someone/gitter.git` as `dave`, I can use that shortname.
-In fact, users can provide a Preferred Nickname in their `profile.json` file as a clue to clients.
+In fact, users can provide a preferred `nickname` in their `profile.json` file as a clue to clients.
 In other words, we can:

-`git remote add someone git://github.com/someone/gitter.git` `git mv someone <Preferred Nickname in someone's profile.json>`
+`git remote add someone git://github.com/someone/gitter.git && git mv someone <Preferred Nickname in someone's profile.json>`

 This means that two users can follow the same person (i.e., follow `git://github.com/someone/gitter.git`) and choose to refer to him/her with different names.
 The gitter client will make sure there is no confusion internally, by always using URLs instead of short names.